vipinmadhav/mywebapp-infra/README.md

 * Terraform states are stored in S3 bucket and mention the correct bucket name in the main.tf
 * Parameters related to this project is stored in the file "mywebapp-env-var.tfvars".
 Review and modify the parameters.
 * connect the aws cli using the access key and secret access key
+* Once the infrastructure is ready, upload the website content to the newly created s3 bucket.

 ### To initialize the project,